-Site preparation is complete and full-scale implementation of STAR at a coal tar-impacted site in Newark, New Jersey is now underway.
+Full-scale implementation of STAR at a coal tar-impacted site in Newark, New Jersey is underway.
 Field crews are currently targeting the deep sand unit located up to 35 feet below the water table and operations will continue through 2016.
-More than 55,000 cubic yards or coal tar-impacted soil will be treated with the STAR process.
+Six ignition point "cells" are being operated simultaneously which are capable of destroying coal tar at a rate of approximately one ton per day.
 Please contact us if you're interested in taking a tour of the STAR operations at the site.

-The STAR technology will be field tested at two Manufactured Gas Plant (MGP) Sites this Fall.
-The first test (Illinois) is targeting coal tar contamination is a former mill race while the second test (Michigan) is targeting both and an LNAPL zone (water table) and a DNAPL zone (40 ft bgs) associated with a former gas holder.
+The STAR technology was recently field tested at two Manufactured Gas Plant (MGP) Sites.
+The first test (Illinois) targeted coal tar contamination at a former mill race while the second test (Michigan) targeted both an LNAPL zone (water table) and a DNAPL zone (40 ft bgs) associated with a former gas holder.

 Savron will be attending conferences to be held in North America and Denmark in the first half of 2015.
 Learn about the latest advancements in STAR and STARx at our booth and through various platform, keynote, and poster presentations at the following conferences: